thumbnail image

 The Backstory

-In the summer of 2020, we just barely caught a flight out of China and moved to California.
-I worked at Singing Frogs Farm in Sebastopol while Julie attended grad school at Stanford.
-We almost settled down on the West Coast, but the tragic loss of my very close friend brought us back to Illinois.
-We were visiting properties in Oregon the day I got the phone call about his accident.
-I finally realized what should have been obvious all along: that my farm should be located close to my oldest friends and family in Illinois.
-The West Coast has all the epic landscapes I had been chasing for years, but they would never be as satisfying as seeing my friends and family as often as possible.
-I'm grateful to Carl for showing me how precious and scarce our time together on this planet actually is.
+After 10 years of traveling the world, I was abruptly done.
+We were literally visiting potential farm properties in Oregon the day I got the phone call about Carl's accident.
+I finally realized what should have been obvious all along: that my farm should be in Illinois, close to my oldest friends and family.
+I'm grateful to Carl for showing me how precious and scarce our time together on this planet really is.

 • Our Growing Methods

-Our management practices significantly exceed national organic standards.
-Tillage-based agriculture such as conventional industrial farming (and even most organic farms), that optimize for a low "sticker price," rely on methods that create the need for chemical fertilizers.
-Repeated tillage not only prevents accumulation of organic matter but disrupts the entire subsurface ecosystem of microbes, insects, and worms.
-We farm with hand tools and prioritize soil health to mitigate pest problems, hence our slogan: hand grown in living soil.
-Even beautiful-looking organic produce may not be as nutrient-dense as vegetables can (and should) be.
-Grocery store vegetables come from big tillage-based farms — in soil that is barely alive.
+Our management practices significantly exceed USDA organic standards.
+Tillage-based agriculture such as conventional industrial farming (and even most organic farms), that optimize for a low "sticker price," rely on methods that create the need for potent synthetic fertilizers.
+Repeated tillage not only prevents accumulation of organic matter, but disrupts the entire subsurface ecosystem of microbes, insects, worms, and ground dwelling bees.
+We farm with hand tools and prioritize soil health to mitigate pest problems without the use of synthetic inputs, hence our slogan: hand grown in living soil.
+Even beautiful-looking organic vegetables at the grocery store may not be as nutrient-dense as they are supposed to be.
+Grocery store vegetables all come from large tillage-based farms — in soil that is barely alive.
 Our mission at Banford Road Farm is to maximize nutrient-density per acre, and that starts with the soil.

 Disturb the soil as little as possible

 Every good no-till farm starts with some initial tillage in the early years.
 There is a delicate process to successfully transition from conventional tillage to no-till.
 After breaking new ground with a tractor in year 1, we will never use a tractor tiller again.
-In year 2, we will use a small walk-behind power harrow with vertical tines to stir the soil, but not invert the soil layers.
+In year 2, we used a small walk-behind power harrow with vertical tines to stir the soil, but did not invert the soil layers.
 This type of soil disturbance is much less severe than a horizontal tine tractor tiller.
-In year 3, we plan to remove the power harrow and use a broadfork alone to aerate the soil before each planting.
-In year 4 we hope to remove the broadfork as well and rely solely on plant roots for soil aeration.
+In year 3, we plan to remove the power harrow entirely and use a broadfork alone to aerate the soil before each planting.
+In year 4 we hope to remove the broadfork as well and rely solely on plant roots and worms for soil aeration.

 Keep the soil covered